Sowing Seeds in Garden Trays: Step-by-Step Guide

 Loam-based compost: Offers structure and moisture retention for larger seeds.

-Homemade sifted compost: Mixed with sand or coco coir to lighten texture.
+Homemade sifted compost: Mixed with sand or coco coir to lighten the texture.

 How Manufacturers Produce Hundreds of Trays Daily